adegard/Chrome_extension_Weather_gmail/README.md

 85, 86 	Snow showers slight and heavy </br>
 95 * 	Thunderstorm: Slight or moderate </br>
 96, 99 * 	Thunderstorm with slight and heavy hail </br>

+## todo

+- complete the weather code vs icons list
+- add click on to go on weather page (which one)
+- setting icons packs